 - Surgical removal of burned skin (skin debridement)

-How well a patient does depends on how fast the poison is diluted and neutralized.
-Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach are possible.
-The ultimate outcome depends on the extent of this damage.
+How well a person does depends on how fast the poison is diluted and neutralized.
+Extensive damage to the mouth, throat, eyes, lungs, esophagus, nose, and stomach is possible.
+The ultimate outcome depends on how much damage there is.

-Damage continues to occur to the esophagus and stomach for several weeks after the poison was swallowed, and death may occur as long as a month later.
-Treatment may require removal of part of the esophagus and stomach.
+Damage continues to occur to the esophagus and stomach for several weeks after the poison is swallowed.
+Treatment may require the removal of part of the esophagus and stomach.

 If the poison enters the lungs, serious damage may occur, both immediately and long-term.

 Swallowing the poison may cause death.
 It may occur as long as a month after the poisoning.

 Bope ET, Kellerman RD.
 Physical and chemical injuries.
 In: Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2016.
 Philadelphia, PA: Elsevier; 2016:chap 21.

 Wax PM, Young A. Caustics.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 153.

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.